-For each of the Abstract Reasoning multiple choice questions, there is one correct answer and one available mark, resulting in a total of fifty-five marks for this subtest.
+For each of the Abstract Reasoning multiple choice questions, there is one correct answer and one available mark, resulting in a total of 50 marks for this subtest.
 As with the other ‘cognitive subtests’, the raw mark that you achieve will be converted into a ‘scale score’ between 300 – 900, allowing for a common range for each of these subtests.

-The UCAT website provides the following mean scores for the Abstract Reasoning subtest from 2016 – 2020:
+The UCAT website provides the following mean scores for the Abstract Reasoning subtest from 2018 – 2023:

 To improve your ability to identify patterns within the shapes provided, and therefore ultimately perform better within the Abstract Reasoning subtest, it’s useful to approach each set of shapes systematically.
-For example, this may include considering what shapes are presented, how many there are, their positioning in the box and in relation to one another, whether different colors or shading have been used, and so on.
+For example, this may include considering what shapes are presented, how many there are, their positioning in the box and in relation to one another, whether different colours or shading have been used, and so on.
 For questions with ‘series’ and ‘statements’ of shapes, this may include considering what changes have been made from one set to another and what has remained the same, including things like rotation, colour change and the repetition of shapes.

 As discussed in the ‘how to answer’ section above, using a mnemonic can be helpful for remembering the keywords or ‘rules’ for identifying patterns, allowing you to work through them systematically.
-Experiment with systems for recognising patterns during your preparations, applying them to practice questions to identify what works most effectively for you.
+Experiment with systems for recognising patterns during your preparations, applying them to practice questions to determine what works most effectively for you.

 The following tips will support you to do well during the UCAT Abstract Reasoning subtest:

-You can also support your UCAT preparations with our adaptive question bank which offers personalised learning through the use of artificial intelligence powered practice questions and practice tests.
+You can also support your UCAT preparations with The free Medibuddy UCAT question bank which offers personalised learning through AI-powered practice questions.
 By adapting to your strengths and weaknesses, our question bank will ensure that you spend time focusing on the areas which you need to improve, and that are likely to have the biggest impact on your UCAT score, to make the most of your UCAT preparations.